 9. Buncrana – for the views of Lough Swilly

-Buncrana is a town in Donegal and is extremely accessible for visitors, as it is only 23km (14 miles) from Derry City and 43km (27 miles) from Letterkenny, Donegal’s most populated town.
+Buncrana is a town that is extremely accessible for visitors, as it is only 23 km (14 miles) from Derry City and 43 km (27 miles) from Letterkenny, Donegal’s most populated town.

-We have put Buncrana on the list as the town sits on the shores of Lough Swilly, creating a picturesque setting typical of Donegal, taking in the town, water, and hills.
+We have put Buncrana on the list as the town sits on the shores of Lough Swilly, creating a picturesque spot typical of the county, taking in the town, water, and hills.

 One of the best things to do in Donegal is to take a trip to Malin Head, located on the Inishowen Peninsula.
-It takes the prizes as the most northern point on the island of Ireland.
+It takes the prizes as the most northern point on the island of Ireland, offering spectacular views.

-If you are in Donegal, Malin Head is the start of your trip along the Wild Atlantic Way.
+While here, Malin Head can act as the start of your trip along the Wild Atlantic Way.
 Better still, Malin Head was featured in Star Wars: The Last Jedi, when the Millennium Falcon rested itself on the cliffs.

-7. Fanad Head – one of the world’s most beautiful lighthouses
+7. Fanad Head Lighthouse – one of the world’s most beautiful lighthouses

-Fanad Head is a Gaeltacht area (where the Irish language is spoken) and is located on the eastern shore of the Fanad Peninsula, so it is made up of all the best Donegal can offer.
+Fanad Head is a Gaeltacht area (where the Irish language is spoken) and is located on the eastern shore of the Fanad Peninsula, so it is made up of all the best that this stunning county can offer.

-At its very tip, you will find the Fanad Head lighthouse, which tiptoes around the rocky edges of Donegal’s coastline and keeps a watchful eye over both Lough Swilly and Mulroy Bay.
+At its very tip, you will find the Fanad Head Lighthouse, which tiptoes around the rocky edges of Donegal’s coastline, offering coastal views, and keeping a watchful eye over both Lough Swilly and Mulroy Bay.

 6. Bundoran – Donegal’s surfing haven

 Bundoran is the most southerly town in Donegal, not far from County Sligo.
-It is a fan-favourite for holiday goers to Donegal.
+It is a fan-favourite for holiday goers.